Roots and Radishes

 Jump to Recipe·Print Recipe·5 from 1 review

-Welcome to the easiest pesto potato salad ever!
-Crispy roasted potatoes and onions come together with plenty of your favorite pesto, plus a few fresh herbs for good measure.
+Welcome to a new take on potato salad!
+This pesto potato salad is so easy and makes the most of seasonal produce.
+Roasted potatoes and onions come together with plenty of your favorite pesto, plus a few fresh herbs for good measure.
 Serve it as a side dish to your favorite main, whether it's barbecue season or for any time.

 Pesto potato salad in white ceramic bowl with white linen on side, parsley sprinkled around, on beige and white surface this recipe